Release 0.96

 If the platform has been started without the conf option Jadex will search first

-in the current start directory for jadex.properties
+in the current start directory for jadex.properties and if there are no properties

 available the properties will be loaded from the jar file (e.g. from

-in case of the standalone platform).
+jadex_standalone.jar in case of the standalone platform).

 In addition to the plugin list the configuration also contains a

-pointer to the last project the user worked with (jcc.project
+pointer to the last project the user worked with (jcc.project).

 At the launch time of JCC the last project will be automatically reopened.